automl/auto-sklearn/CONTRIBUTING.md

 # Contributing to auto-sklearn
 Thanks for checking out the contribution guide!
-We included a [quick overview](#pull-request-overview) at the end for anyone familiar with open-source contribution or familiar with autosklearn and simply wants to see our workflow.
+We included a [quick overview](#pull-request-overview) at the end for anyone familiar with open-source contribution or familiar with auto-sklearn and simply wants to see our workflow.

 If you're new to contributing then hopefully this guide helps with contributing to open-source and auto-sklearn, whether it be a simple doc fix, a small bug fix or even new features that everyone can get use out of.
 If you're looking for a particular project to work on, check out the [Issues](https://github.com/automl/auto-sklearn/issues) for things you might be interested in!

-For experienced contributors, you can skip the overview and find the quick walkthrough [here](#pull-request-overview)!
+For experienced contributors, you can skip the overview and find the quick walk-through [here](#pull-request-overview)!

 This guide is only aimed towards Unix command line users as that's what we know but the same principles apply.